QuinnB11/QuinnB11/README.md

 # 💫 About Me:
 🔭 I’m currently working on full-stack development with the MERN stack, iOS development with Swift, and mobile apps with Flutter.
-I’m also conducting research on program PTA (Points-to Analysis) in Rust to develop a tool called Rupta Flow Sensitive—exciting stuff!<br><br>🌱 I’m continuously learning and honing my skills in React, Swift, TypeScript, and whatever other exciting tech catches my attention.<br><br>👯 I’m always open to collaborating on interesting projects—let’s build something awesome together!<br><br>📫 Feel free to reach me at butcher.github@gmail.com.<br><br>Fun fact is I am pro latex coder
+I’m also conducting research on program PTA (Points-to Analysis) in Rust to develop a tool called Rupta Flow Sensitive—exciting stuff!<br><br>🌱 I’m continuously learning and honing my skills in React, Swift, TypeScript, and whatever other exciting tech catches my attention.<br><br>👯 I’m always open to collaborating on interesting projects—let’s build something awesome together!<br><br>📫 Feel free to reach me at butcher.github@gmail.com.<br><br>🤩 Fun fact is I am pro latex coder

 ## 🌐 Socials: